xcart/xcart-docs/_pages/kb_en/modules/blog_system_in_x-cart/configuring_the_module_blog_system_in_x-cart.md

 ## Widget "Recent Posts"

 The "Recent Posts" widget is a box displaying your latest blog posts.
-The settings in this section of the "Blog System in X-Cart" module settings page define how and whether this widget should be displayed in your store.
+The settings in this section of the "Blog System in X-Cart" addon settings page define how and whether this widget should be displayed in your store.

 *   **Show widget**: This setting determines whether the "Recent Posts" widget should be displayed, or not.
 *   **The number of display recent posts**: This setting determines the maximum number of blog posts that can be displayed in the "Recent Posts" widget: